10 Players Who Played For Both Celtic And Rangers

 7. George Livingstone

 George Livingstone holds the unique record of being the only player to play for both sides of the Old Firm and Manchester derby.
 He spent one season with Celtic scoring 4 goals in 17 league appearances.
-He then to play in the English League in 1902.
+He then played in the English League in 1902.

 6. Alfie Conn